-Once in the top, you can enjoy amazing views over the city and the surrounding area (for photography lovers, it’s a feast) and also the museums inside the fortress (access is included in the city pass, which I strongly recommend buying, you will save a lot of money).
+Once at the top, you can enjoy amazing views over the city and the surrounding area (for photography lovers, it’s a feast) and also the museums inside the fortress (access is included in the city pass, which I strongly recommend buying, you will save a lot of money).

-Mozart Gebursthaus und Wohnhaus
+2. Discover Mozart Gebursthaus and Wohnhaus

 Mozart Wohnhaus it’s overwhelming with information and, unlike the house where Mozart was born, here you can have also a free audio guide.
 But again, don’t expect to find a house, but more a museum / a collection of objects with a lot of interesting stuff to find out about the composer and his family (here I discovered how Constanze, his wife, was involved after the Mozart’s death in promoting and advertising his work).

-As we hit that place in a cold winter evening, the gardens weren’t as stunning as in the spring but still nice to see them.
+As we visited the palace on a cold winter evening, the gardens weren’t as stunning as in the spring, but it was still nice to see them.

-St Peter Cemetery / Petersfriedhof
+5. Visit St Peter Cemetery / Petersfriedhof

 It might sound strange, but I always like having a stroll along the narrow alleys of a cemetery.
 I think it’s a place where you can discover a lot about the people who used to live in the area, you get a new perspective on that place, and, besides that, it always has a quiet and peaceful atmosphere.
 So, on our first day in Salzburg, before climbing to the Festung Hochensalzburg fortress, we stopped for a moment in the St. Peter Cemetery.

-Walk along Salzach River
+7. Walk along the Salzach River

-Discover the old Cafes
+9. Discover the old Cafes

-We stopped here after a full day and a strong coffee with a delicious cake was everything we needed.
+We stopped here after a full day, and a strong coffee with a delicious cake was everything we needed.
 As they didn’t have Maria Theresia Cafe, my favorite, I took a Mozart Caffe (which is served with a little glass of Mozart liqueur) and a chocolate cake.
-At Cafe Tomaselli you don’t just order your dessert, you are waiting for a lady with a tray full of cakes to come and you pick yourself your favorite!
+At Cafe Tomaselli, you don’t just order your dessert, you are waiting for a lady with a tray full of cakes to come, and you pick yourself your favorite!

 No matter what time of the year you find yourself in Salzburg, go and discover the old city and its squares.
-Forget Google Maps and have the courage to take the not so well known streets, and just let yourself immersed in the unknown – will give you amazing insights into the local way of life.
+Forget Google Maps and have the courage to take the not-so-well-known streets and just let yourself immersed in the unknown – will give you amazing insights into the local way of life.
 Enjoy the bridges, the squares, and the old buildings that seem to be there for an eternity (some of them were constructed during the Middle Ages).

 Take a pause and listen to the Glockenspiel in Rezidenzplatz – there are 35 bells playing daily between 11 am and 6 pm.